-According to UsAgainstAlzheimer’s the Latino and African American populations for those age 65 and older are increasing dramatically.
-The group says population will grow 224% and 114%, respectively, by 2030.
+According to UsAgainstAlzheimer's, Latino and African American populations for those aged 65 and older are increasing dramatically.
+The group says the population will grow 224% and 114%, respectively, by 2030.
 This compares to a 65% growth rate for non-Latino white Americans.

 Latinos and African Americans Experience Higher Risk for Alzheimer's

-There are several health issues that are risk factors for Alzheimer’s and are prevalent in Latinos and African Americans compared to other Americans.
+Several health issues are risk factors for Alzheimer's and are prevalent in Latinos, and African Americans compared to other Americans.
 These include high blood pressure, stroke, diabetes, and heart issues.
-This means African Americans have double the risk compared to white Americans for Alzheimer’s and Latinos are one and half times more likely over whites.
+This means African Americans have double the risk compared to white Americans for Alzheimer's and Latinos are one and half times more likely than whites.

 "Because some studies suggest that Alzheimer's disease is more common among older African-Americans than European-Americans, we wanted to see whether the brain changes caused by Alzheimer's are different in these two racial groups."

 "Studying how Alzheimer's disease looks in the brain in individuals of different races may help us to further understand the disease and pinpoint strategies for prevention and treatment."

 Lisa Barnes, PhD., study lead investigator and cognitive neuropsychologist at Rush